 36 E.g., those of the European Union, the Organization for Security Co-operation in Europe (OSCE), or the African Union, as well as other relevant mechanisms at the sub regional level.
+13

-- identify and support the establishment of reception and transit areas, sensitive to age, gender and diversity (including disability) considerations; - provide essential services in reception areas, including clean drinking water and sanitation, health and nutrition, and "safe spaces" for women and children; - support efficient mechanisms to transfer new arrivals away from borders, and pursue alternatives to camps, where relevant; and - conduct post-reception planning, including through collective arrangements or individual/community-based accommodation as appropriate.

-58. Priority will be given to supporting response measures established by host States, including through multipurpose cash assistance using national delivery systems where possible.
+- identify and support the establishment of reception and transit areas, sensitive to age, gender and diversity (including disability) considerations, including through the assistance of female interpreters where needed; - provide essential gender, age, and disability responsive services in reception areas, without discrimination, including clean drinking water and - sanitation, health and nutrition, including psychosocial and sexual and reproductive health care, particularly for survivors of trauma and sexual and gender-based violence, and "safe spaces" for women and children; - support efficient mechanisms to transfer new arrivals away from borders, and pursue alternatives to camps, where relevant; and - conduct post-reception planning, including through collective arrangements or individual/community-based accommodation as appropriate. - 58.
+Priority will be given to supporting response measures established by host States, including through multipurpose cash assistance using national delivery systems where possible.
 Regional and international standby arrangements for personnel, as well as technical and material assistance, will also be activated and strengthened.
 Measures by host States to facilitate entry for standby and emergency deployments are encouraged.